-Trump On Autism, DeVos Protests And More Education Stories Of The Week
+DeVos Spars With Teachers, Trump On Autism And More Education Stories Of The Week

 DeVos Speaks at Magnet Schools of America

-DeVos alluded to the incident in her first public speech, at the Magnet Schools of America conference on February 15:
+DeVos alluded to the intial incident in her first public speech, at the Magnet Schools of America conference on February 15:

 "The protesters' behavior is a reflection of the way some seek to treat our education system – by keeping kids in and new thinking out," DeVos said.
 "Friday's incident demonstrates just how hostile some people are to change and to new ideas.
 Without realizing it, we, too, can fall victim to this trap of seeing our work in education as an "us vs. them" approach."

-Note: Editor's Note: This story was updated Saturday afternoon to reflect DeVos' interview with Townhall and the subsequent response by Jefferson Academy in Washington, D.C.